Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Introduction

-On the other hand, some methods are straightforward, no unfolding is required, and only numerical calculation of higher-order spacing ratio (HOSR) is required.
+On the other hand, some methods are straightforward, no unfolding and no desymmetrization of the spectra are required, and only numerical calculation of higher-order spacing ratio (HOSR) is required.
 One of these is Ref.~\cite{tekur2020symmetry}.
-As mentioned in that paper, the authors got motivation from the seminal work of Dyson and Gunson \cite{dyson1962statistical3,gunson1962proof} for considering higher-order fluctuation statistics.
-There, they have studied the HOSR distribution in the superposed spectra of equal-dimensional GOE matrices.
+There, the authors have studied the HOSR distribution in the superposed spectra of equal-dimensional GOE matrices.
 They have shown that the $m$-th order spacing ratio in the superposed spectra of $m$ GOE matrices are the same as the NN-spacing ratio distribution of GOE with modified Dyson index $\beta'=m$.
 Also, they used that result to find symmetries in spin chains, quantum billiards, and experimentally measured nuclear resonances.
-Another work is based on HOSR in the superposed spectra of all three classes of circular ensembles \cite{bhosale2021superposition}.
-They have studied HOSR extensively for larger $k$ and conjectured scaling relations in the case of COE and CSE that relate $\beta'$ with $k$ and $m$.
+Another work is based on HOSR distributions in the superposed spectra of all three classes of circular ensembles \cite{bhosale2021superposition}.
+They have studied HOSR distributions extensively for larger $k$ and conjectured scaling relations in the case of COE and CSE that relate $\beta'$ with $k$ and $m$.
 It is also conjectured that for given $m(k)$ and $\beta$, the obtained value of $\beta'$ as a function of $k(m)$ is unique.
-These results can not only be used as a stringent test to determine symmetries but also give true fluctuation characteristics without desymmetrizing the spectra, subject to the condition that the dimensions of independent subspaces are equal.
+These results can not only be used as a stringent test to determine symmetry structure of the system but also give true fluctuation characteristics without desymmetrizing the spectra, subject to the condition that the dimensions of independent subspaces are equal and are of equal class.